tPayne0647/nautobot-api-sandbox/README.md

+Nautobot API Sandbox
-This is just a basic program for me to play around with Nautobot Demo API (demo.nautobot.com)
+This is a simple program to test my programming knowledge and learn more about API and Nautobot.

-To install-
-* cd to the directory of this project (after cloning)
-*  type 'pip install -e /home/USER/nautobot-api-sandbox' in terminal and press enter (change 'USER' to your username)

-to run program-
-* type 'nautobot_api_sandbox' in terminal and press enter
-* copy and paste demo api token: aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa (demo nautobot user token)
-* type in desired command and press enter.
+Prerequisites
+Before getting started, make sure you have the following installed on your machine:

+* Python 3.9 or later
+* Poetry

+Getting Started
+1.)
+Clone the rerepository: git clone git@github.com:tPayne0647/nautobot-api-sandbox.git 2.)
+Navigate to the project directory: cd nautobot-api-sandbox 3.)
+Install the project dependencies using Poetry: poetry install 4.)
+Activate the virtual environment created by Poetry: poetry shell 5.)
+Run the program: python nautobot_api_sandbox/nautobot_api_sandbox_ui.py

+Demo token: aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa

+This will start the Nautobot API Sandbox command-line interface.
+Follow the instructions in the application to interact with the Nautobot API.
 NOTE- you don't need to add '()' or "". just simply type the command + the name (eg. create_tenant tpayne, show_devices atl01)

-for help-
-* type help and press enter

-to exit-
-* type 'exit' and press enter
+Development
+If you're contributing to the project or want to run tests, make sure to install the development dependencies as well: poetry install --dev
+To run the tests: poetry run pytest any help or tips would be awesome!

 -currently working on/ want to add